johnwaghorn/unintuitive-python/README.md

 # unintuitive-python

-Things that might not be obvious when writting Python.
+Things that might not be obvious when writing Python and other oddities.